roboyu/roboyu.github.io/index.md

 - Deep Reinforcement Learning

 My current research goal is to explore the autonomy of 🤖, especially in unknown and complex environments, still achieving robust and agile behavior.
-I have a broad interest in related field.
+I have a broad interest in related field

-Furthermore, I also show solicitude for generality of 🤖.
+Furthermore, I also show solicitude for generality of 🤖

 ---